 Other changes include changes to the auditor’s report.
 The auditor’s report for these types of audits will now begin with a new paragraph that addresses the nature and scope of the audit as well as a two-part opinion concerning the certification.

 The primary objective of SAS 136, is to increase transparency throughout all aspects of the employee benefit plan audit process.
 By focusing on transparency, the DOL is hopeful that employee benefit plan audits will provide more value to Plan Sponsors and participants.
 Changes under SAS 136 include improving transparency of auditor and Plan Sponsor communications, roles, and responsibilities.
 Once implemented, SAS 136 will result in a substantially revised audit report, revisions to the engagement letter and management representations, and certain other changes to auditing procedures and documentation for both regular employee benefit plan audits as well as ERISA section 103(a)(3)(c) audits.
 Plan Sponsors should expect increased communication from the auditor and overall more transparency throughout the audit process.

 The Standard also has new requirements for the Plan Sponsor as well.
 This includes revised and expanded management representations relating to information regarding the plan instrument, participant records, and plan administration.
 It also includes additional responsibility to provide the auditor with a significantly completed draft Form 5500 prior to the completion of the financial statement auditor.
 This is so the auditor can assess any potential material misstatements or inconsistencies between the financial statements and Form 5500 before the audit report is issued.

-For questions on SAS 136 and its effect on employee benefit plans, contact Tim Heller, CPA a Partner on PBMares’ Employee Benefit Plan Team.
+For questions on SAS 136 and its effect on employee benefit plans, contact PBMares’ Employee Benefit Plan Team.